 Australian Visa Character Test – Criminal Record

-Non-Australian Citizens wishing to travel to Australia are required to meet a character test.
+To visit or live in Australia, you must be of good character.
 The character test applies to those who enter and remain in Australia whether for holiday, work or settlement.

 When a person may be found to have not passed the character test: